foundations-fall-2016/session5/readme.md

 _Non-Terminal Alteratives_

 There are times when setting up an NPM script seems a bit overkill.
-There are a [number of apps](https://graygrids.com/best-tools-resources-compile-manage-sass-less-stylus-css-preprocessors/) built on top of NPM and related technolgies which can be used in a pinch.
-A few of my favorites are Codekit (payware), and Koala and Scout (both free) for SASS.
+There are a [number of apps](https://graygrids.com/best-tools-resources-compile-manage-sass-less-stylus-css-preprocessors/) built on top of NPM and related technolgies which can be used.
+A few of my favorites are [Codekit](https://codekitapp.com/) (payware), and [Koala](http://koala-app.com/) and [Scout](http://scout-app.io/) (both free) for SASS.

 ## Basilica

 Examine code with regards to the [recipe schema](https://schema.org/Recipe) at [schema.org](http://schema.org/docs/gs.html).

-Here is an [article that addresses recipe schemas](https://www.foodbloggerpro.com/blog/article/what-is-recipe-schema/) but note that there are [many different kinds](https://schema.org/docs/full.html).
+Here is an [article that addresses the recipe schemas](https://www.foodbloggerpro.com/blog/article/what-is-recipe-schema/) but note that there are [many different kinds](https://schema.org/docs/full.html).

 Note the `<abbr>` tag and the absence of a wrapper div (even though the design shows a centered document).

 ![Image of Basilica](FINAL.png)

 Normally you will start off with a few known styleguide settings.
-Let's define a couple of css variables:
+Let's define a couple of css variables (`app/css/styles.css`):

 ```css
 html {